anishhdiwan/notes/_posts/_examples/2020-07-07-overview-post.md

 [^2]: hey there, i'm using no style please!
 [^3]: this is another footnote.
 [^4]: this is a very very long footnote to test if a very very long footnote brings some problems or not.
 I strongly hope that there are no problems but you know sometimes problems arise from nowhere.

-### References

-Chi, Cheng and Xu, Zhenjia and Feng, Siyuan and Cousineau, Eric and Du, Yilun and Burchfiel, Benjamin and Tedrake, Russ and Song, Shuran (2023).
-Diffusion policy: Visuomotor policy learning via action diffusion.
-The International Journal of Robotics Research

-Ho, Jonathan and Jain, Ajay and Abbeel, Pieter (2020).
-Denoising diffusion probabilistic models.
-Advances in neural information processing systems